 - V. Import Photos from Android to Windows 10 Using OneDrive

 I. The Best Way To Import Photos From Android To Windows 10: Dr.Fone

 Dr.Fone - Phone Manager (Android) is a cross-platform suite designed to manage your Android (and even iOS) devices on Windows 10 (and macOS).
 This is the most feature-rich, most powerful, most comprehensive suite of tools out there to perform a number of activities on your phone.
 It is the smartest and easiest way to import and download photos from Android to Windows 10.

-- Transfer photos, videos, music from Android to Windows
+- Transfer photos, videos, and music from Android to Windows

-- Install, uninstall app APKs on Android directly from Windows
+- Install, and uninstall app APKs on Android directly from Windows

 - Access and manage internal storage, file, and folder system on Android directly from Windows

 - Restore iCloud Photos to Android using Windows